diddyholz/CPBoy/README.md

 ## Building

-If you want to build the emulator from source you will need the [Hollyhock-2 SDK + Newlib](https://github.com/SnailMath/hollyhock-2/).
+If you want to build the emulator from source you will need the [Renamed Hollyhock-3 SDK + Newlib](https://github.com/QBos07/hollyhock-3/tree/rename-symbols).
 Then, run ´make´ in your terminal.

 ## License